flokoe/bash-hackers-wiki/docs/commands/builtin/eval.md

 Frequently, `eval` is used to cause side-effects by performing a pass of expansion on the code before executing the resulting string.
-This allows for things that otherwise wouldn\'t be possible with ordinary Bash syntax.
+This allows for things that otherwise wouldn't be possible with ordinary Bash syntax.
 This also, of course, makes `eval` the most powerful command in all of shell programming (and in most other languages for that matter).